 B. Appeals Committee.
-Membership shall consist of at least 18 tenured faculty members appointed to staggered three-year terms.
+Membership shall consist of at least 14 tenured faculty members appointed to staggered three-year terms.
 At least one member of the committee must have legal expertise.
 This committee shall have no ex-officio members, and no member shall be an administrator at or above the level of department head.

 The function of the Appeals Committee is to gather evidence and make recommendations to the chief academic officer (or to other members of the campus administration, as described in the Faculty Handbook) for the disposition of cases within its jurisdiction.
 The Appeals Committee fulfills this function through the processes specified in the Faculty Handbook.
 The jurisdiction of the Appeals Committee includes complaints regarding violations of due process and fairness in tenure or promotion decisions, annual and cumulative performance reviews, and violations of provisions contained in the Faculty Handbook and collegiate and departmental bylaws.
-The

-Appeals Committee also engages in other activities relating to faculty grievances, disputes, performance, and employment as set forth in the Faculty Handbook.
+The Appeals Committee also engages in other activities relating to faculty grievances, disputes, performance, and employment as set forth in the Faculty Handbook.

 C. Athletics Committee.
-Membership shall consist of up to 12 faculty members.
-Ex-officio members shall include the chief campus administrative officer charged with academic affairs (or designee), the Vice Chancellor and Director of Athletics (or designee), Senior Associate Athletics Director/Senior Woman Administrator, the faculty chairperson of the UT Athletics Board, the Director of Student Recreation, two student athletes appointed by the Athletics Department, and two students elected by the Student Senate.
-The Committee will also include the following non-voting ex-officio members: the Director of the Thornton Advising Center, and the Associate Athletic Director for Compliance.
+Membership shall consist of up to 9 faculty members, and up to 2 student athletes.
+Student athletes will be appointed by the committee chair after recommendations from, and consultations with, the Athletics Department.
+Ex-officio members shall include the chief campus administrative officer charged with academic affairs (or designee), the Vice Chancellor and Director of Athletics (or designee), Senior Associate Athletics Director/Senior Woman Administrator, the faculty chairperson of the UT Athletics Board, the Director of Student Recreation, and the faculty COIA representative.
+The Committee will also include the following non-voting ex-officio members: the Director of the Thornton

+Advising Center, and the Associate Athletic Director for Compliance.